Shu Qi: 2024–present

-In June 2024, Shu was invited to become a member of the Academy of Motion Picture Arts and Sciences.
-She starred in the Bi Gan's science fiction detective film Resurrection (2025) which debuted at the Cannes Film Festival.
-The film was deemed polarizing as it divided critics at the festival.
-Shu made her directorial debut with the film Girl (2025), which was shortlisted for the Golden Lion at the 82nd Venice International Film Festival.
+In June 2024, Shu was invited to join the Actors Branch of the Academy of Motion Picture Arts and Sciences.
+In 2025, Shu starred in Bi Gan's epic science fiction drama film Resurrection, which won the Prix Spécial at the 78th Cannes Film Festival.
+In the same year, Shu made her directorial debut with the film Girl, which had its world premiere in competition at the 82nd Venice International Film Festival.
+The film won her the Best Director Award at the 30th Busan International Film Festival and Best New Director at the 44th Hong Kong Film Awards.

 Modeling and other ventures

 From 2006 to 2009, Shu was selected by Kenzo Takada to be global spokesperson of the third advertising campaign for its successful fragrance Flower by Kenzo.
 She also worked as a spokesperson for Shiatzy Chen.

 Shu has been representing Frederique Constant in Asia as a brand ambassador since 2008.
 In 2009, she, along with Frederique Constant and Paint-a-Smile Foundation, repainted the murals on the walls of the cardiology department at the Beijing Children's Hospital.

 Shu was also Emporio Armani's Asian ambassador for its Fall/Winter 2010 collection. and is also the brand spokesperson for Bulgari in China.
-Since 2023, she has been announced as Global Brand Ambassador of Bulgari.
-In February 2023, Shu has been Global Spokesperson for American high-end fashion house Michael Kors.
+Since 2023, she has been announced as global brand ambassador of Bulgari.
+In February 2023, Shu has been global spokesperson for American high-end fashion house Michael Kors.
 In March 2023, American luxury beauty brand Tom Ford Beauty announced Shu as their brand ambassador for Fragrance and Make-up for the China and Asia-Pacific regions.
-In October 2023, Italian luxury fashion house Bottega Veneta announced Shu Qi as Global Brand Ambassador, which she also appeared in an exclusive campaign of the brand.
+In October 2023, Italian luxury fashion house Bottega Veneta announced Shu Qi as global brand ambassador, which she also appeared in an exclusive campaign of the brand.
 In September 2024, Tom Ford Beauty named Shu as its global ambassador.
 In January 2025, American luxury beauty brand Estée Lauder named Shu as its global spokesperson for skincare.